-Buster Olney of ESPN had reported earlier in the day that the Phillies had emerged as the top bidders in the Wheeler sweepstakes, with the Chicago White Sox and Cincinnati Reds among the teams also in the running.
+ESPN's Jeff Passan first reported the agreement Dec.
+4. Buster Olney of ESPN reported earlier that the Phillies had emerged as the top bidders in the Wheeler sweepstakes, with the Chicago White Sox and Cincinnati Reds also in the running.

 According to Ken Rosenthal of The Athletic, the White Sox offered Wheeler more money than the Phillies:

 The 29-year-old proved he was healthy in 2018 after missing two years following Tommy John surgery.
 He showed plenty of promise by going 12-7 with a 3.31 ERA and a 1.12 WHIP in 29 starts, including a 9-1 record with a 1.68 ERA and a .179 average against in 11 second-half outings.

 Though he struggled early in 2019 as he missed time with a right shoulder impingement, he responded by putting together a strong second half for the second consecutive year.
 He went 5-2 with a 2.83 ERA in 12 starts after the All-Star break.